ian-r-rose/school-of-data-la-machine-learning/README.md

 ## What is machine learning?

 Machine learning is the process of building statistical models using computers.
+These models have tunable parameters (usually numbers), which are adjusted to fit existing data.
-You typically ingest existing data to fit a model, and then use that model to predict values from data that the model has not seen before.
+You can then use that model to predict values from data that the model has not seen before.

 There are many different classes of model, and many different methods of fitting and predicting, but they all follow this general pattern.